 You should schedule your Intake appointment through your Member Portal as soon as you complete the required information and documentation, including verification of your attendance at the Homebuyers Workshop.
 The presenter will provide you with the Workshop ID code at the end of the workshop.
 You must immediately go into your Member Portal and enter the Workshop ID to verify that you have attended and participated in this important first step.

-There are two types of appointments you can schedule: 1) a face-to-face appointment in a local NACA office or, 2) a phone counseling appointment through our Housing Counseling Department.
+You can schedule a face-to-face or a video counseling session.
 If you want an Intake earlier then the available slots, you can put your name on the waiting list in the Member Portal.
-We should be able to provide you with an appointment within two weeks.
+Also, if you are unable to complete all the sections in the Member Portal due to unavailable documents or information, you can request an exception through the Appointment Section.